 What is Data Pipeline?

 Data Pipeline is a series of steps implemented in a specific order to process and transfer data from one system to another.
 The first step in the Data Pipeline is to extract data from the source as input.
-In data pipelining, the output from each step serves as the input for the next.
+In data pipelining, each step’s output serves as the next input.

 The Data Pipeline process consists of three main elements – data source, processing steps, and final destination.
 Data Pipeline allows users to transfer data from source to destination with some modifications along with the data flow.

-A Data Pipeline is an umbrella term for data movement from one place to another that also includes ETL and ELT processes.
+A Data Pipeline is an umbrella term for data movement from one place to another, including ETL and ELT processes.
 However, it is essential to observe that the Data Pipeline doesn’t necessarily mean that a transformation is carried out on the data.

 Hevo is the fastest, easiest, and most reliable data replication platform that will save your engineering bandwidth and time multifold.
 Try our 14-day full access free trial today to experience an entirely automated hassle-free Data Replication!